hydev-a/truncyate/README.md

-# Truncayte - Precision Truncator
+# Truncyate - Precision Truncator

 A smart text truncation tool for RAG systems and LLMs that preserves context while reducing text to desired lengths.